aws/aws-cdk/tools/individual-packages-gen/README.md

 We have to do it this way,
 because otherwise `lerna bootstrap` would fail on the main monorepo packages like `cdk-build-tools`.

+The entrypoint of the package is the [`bin/individual-packages-gen.sh` file](bin/individual-packages-gen.sh).